Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![sentiment]({{< baseurl >}}/images/sentiment.png)

 Next, the happiness score for every villain in the Marvel network is found.
-Below are displayed both the top 10 villains with the highest happiness score and the top 10 villains with the lowest happiness score.
+Below are displayed both the 10 villains with the highest happiness score and the 10 villains with the lowest happiness score.

 ![sentiment]({{< baseurl >}}/images/happiness_score.png)